-Sveriges Riksbank is Sweden’s central bank and a public authority under the Riksdag, the Swedish parliament.
-The Bank’s monetary policy responsibility and the right to issue banknotes and coins are laid down in the Instrument of Government, one of Sweden’s constitutional laws.
+The Riksbank is Sweden’s central bank and a public authority under the Riksdag (the Swedish parliament).
+Our monetary policy responsibility and the right to issue banknotes and coins are laid down in the Instrument of Government, one of Sweden’s constitutional laws.

-- Rules of Procedure
+- The Rules of Procedure of the General Council

 - Descriptions of routines

-There are also Policies, Rules and Descriptions of routines at the Riksbank, which lay down stances, principles and methods for the way in which activities shall be conducted in various fields.
-The Riksbank’s ethical guidelines are one example.
-They contain provisions concerning insider issues and the way in which employees shall report their holdings of securities.
+There are also policies, rules and descriptions of routines at the Riksbank.
+These specify stances, principles and methods for the way in which activities shall be conducted in various fields.
+The Riksbank’s ethical rules are one example.
+These contain provisions concerning insider issues and the way in which members of staff shall report their holdings of securities.